 As a quick example, you might want to back a horse to win a race because you have some great inside info.
 However, you have searched all of the sites and can’t find a price that you are happy with.
 In the old days that would be tough luck, take it or leave it.

 These days, you have another option.
 You could decide to lay the bet on a betting exchange instead.
-Even though you think the horse will win, you can set odds against it winning that are better than the bookies are offering (and therefore more likely to be taken up by another punter), but make sure the odds are still profitable for you.
+Even though you think the horse will win, you can set odds against it winning that are better than the bookies are offering (and therefore more likely to be taken up by another punter), but make sure the odds are still in your favour.

 How do Betting Exchanges Work?